awsdocs/amazon-connect-admin-guide/doc_source/agent-hierarchy.md

 # Set Up Agent Hierarchies<a name="agent-hierarchy"></a>

-You can organize agents and teams into groups based on their location and their skill sets\.
+ Agent hierarchies are a way for you to organize agents into teams and groups for reporting purposes\.
+It's useful to organize them based on their location and their skill sets\.
 For example, you might want to create large groups, such as all agents who work on a specific continent, or smaller groups such as all agents working in a specific department\.

 You can also configure hierarchies with up to five levels, and segment agents or teams\.
-The hierarchies are reflected in reports and historical metrics to allow for granulated reporting\.
 Here are a couple of things to note about using hierarchies:
 + Removing agents from a level affects historical reporting\.
 + Hierarchies do not determine agent permissions or security settings\.
 They define the organizational structure of agent groups for effective reporting\.